Visiting Palm Springs and Joshua Tree: A Complete Guide

-The most surprising thing about Palm Springs, California is the variety of things there are to do and see in the area.
+The most surprising thing about Palm Springs, California and nearby Joshua Tree National Park is the variety of things to do and see in the area.

 You can enjoy the spa life, dine in trendy restaurants, enjoy a poolside drink at a glamorously vintage mid-century hotel, hike in rugged Joshua Tree National Park, or ride a tram over the canyon up into towering snow-capped cliffs.

 It’s no wonder this area became a popular resort.
 It’s only about a 2 hour drive from central Los Angeles and you really can’t beat it for scenery and weather.
-Set in the Sonoran Desert and surrounded by four different mountain ranges, it’s not only extremely picturesque but protected from the sun in summer and the wind in winter.
+Set in the Sonoran Desert and surrounded by four different mountain ranges, it’s not only extremely picturesque but protected from the wind in winter.

 Table of Contents